 The Science faculty continues to offer a wide range of courses and experiences in Biology, Chemistry, Physics and Science to all pupils.
-Pupils work in modern, well equipped, classroom laboratories which are also equipped with state of the art LCD projectors.
+Pupils work in modern, well equipped, classroom laboratories that have access to ICT.
 Pupils have the opportunity to engage in a wide variety of stimulating experiences as they pursue the study of Science led by a team of highly trained, enthusiastic and dedicated Science teachers and staff.